-The BSE program in biomedical engineering provides students with in-depth knowledge to translate an idea for a health solution into a viable prototype of a biomedical device.
+The Bachelor of Science in Engineering program in biomedical engineering provides students with indepth knowledge to translate an idea for a health solution into a viable prototype of a biomedical device.

-With knowledge gained from courses that cover engineering and life sciences, and that tie the two together, graduates are able to apply their skills in an ethical and a sustainable manner to make contributions that address societal and individual needs.
+With knowledge gained from courses that cover engineering and life sciences and that tie the two together, students are able to apply their skills in an ethical and sustainable manner to make contributions that address societal and individual needs.